alkhimey/Ada_Curve/README.md

 * Left-click and drag control point to move it.
 * Press ```A``` to cycle through different algorithms.
 * Press ```P``` to toggle control points and control polygon.

+When displaying a B-Spline curve (De Boor algorithm):

+* Press ```U``` to transform the knot vector into a uniform and clamped vector.

+## Known issues

+* In De-Boor algorithm, knot multiplicity in the middle of the knot vector causes incorrect rendering of the curve.